microsoft/promptflow/docs/tools-reference/vector_db_lookup_tool.md

 ## Outputs

 The following is an example JSON format response returned by the tool, which includes the top-k scored entities.
-The entity follows a generic schema of vector search result provided by EmbeddingStore SDK.
+The entity follows a generic schema of vector search result provided by promptflow-vectordb SDK.
 - **Azure Cognitive Search:**

   For Azure Cognitive Search, the following fields are populated: